aka: The Joffrey

 - Ryouko takes it farther than her brother.
 He at least is willing to dress in current clothing and associate with regular people.
 Ryouko, on the other hand, dresses in kimonos and Victorian dresses while dutifully pulling out grenades and voodoo dolls or putting on a Wounded Gazelle Gambit to mess with her brother and his friends, all while conveying that she never holds grudges.
 And she gets away with all of it.

-- Also, the World Nobles.
-Oh my fucking God, the World Nobles.
-They're selfish as hell, are loaded enough to buy anything, including slaves, for outrageous prices without even paying attention to it (One of them spent 500 million berries like it was nothing), and have such a high opinion of themselves that they think of regular people as lowly trash.
+- The World Nobles.
+They're selfish, are loaded enough to buy anything, including slaves, for outrageous prices without even paying attention to it, and have such a high opinion of themselves that they think of regular people as lowly trash.
 This last to the point that they even wear helmets so as to not breathe the same air as them.
-So, of course, if it wasn't for the fact that harming them is considered a Suicide Attack they would most likely would have all been killed a long time ago.
-OTOH, seeing Luffy giving one of these shitstains a one hit KO makes it all the more cathartic.
+If it wasn't for the fact that harming them is considered a Suicide Attack, they would most likely would have all been killed a long time ago.

 - In the third Naruto movie the team are in charge of protecting a prince and his son who are both super spoiled to the point the mother left them to live the life of a peasant because she couldn't stand how spoiled her husband was, they soon grow out of it when the team saves them.